autopulated/dynamodm/readme.md

 ### Caveats for Indexes
 A dynamoDB table supports up to 20 global secondary indexes in the default quota.
-DynamoDM creates one built-in index on the id field.
+DynamoDM creates one built-in index on the type field, if a table contains multiple types of models.

 All documents in the same table share the same indexes, and all documents that include a field that is used as the hash key of an index will be included in